-France urged to reject Le Pen in presidential vote run-off
+France urged to reject Le Pen in vote run-off

 Macron, a pro-European centrist, took first place with 23.9%, while the anti-immigrant, anti-EU Le Pen came second on 21.4%, with 97% of polling stations declared on Monday.
 Both go through to a runoff on May 7 after emerging top of a fractured field of 11 candidates in the first round.

 The result amounted to a comprehensive rejection of traditional politics in France.
-It is the first time since the establishment of the fifth French Republic in 1958 that no candidate from the two main political parties of the left and right have failed to make it into the second round of the presidential vote.
+It is the first time since the establishment of the fifth French Republic in 1958 that no candidate from the two main political parties of the left and right has made it into the second round of the presidential vote.

 Macron goes through to the second round as the clear frontrunner, with most voters expected to switch to him from mainstream defeated candidates.
 Le Pen, meanwhile, faces an uphill struggle.